neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

     => get_cache() is simple, so is searching (on modded text)

-hmm... this is irreversible; we can't generate *clean* text once plugins have run mods *could* be undone if they used a new *layer* of Segments
+hmm... this is irreversible; we can't generate *clean* text once plugins have run mods *could* be undone if they used a new *Layer* of Segments
     keep the original cache
-    assemble the new segs on top
+    assemble the new Segments on top
-    one layer of segs per plugin
+    one Layer of Segments per plugin

 Enabling/disabling/reordering the plugins =>
     reapply them on top of original Segments
-How are multiple layers of Segments merged/applied?
+How are multiple Layers of Segments merged/applied?

 ------------------------------------------------------------

 # SPager Updates

 Colour: Simple, Regex, Search, etc (+uncolor)
-Visibility: hiding/showing lines, e.g. quoted_context, $weed
+Visibility: hiding/showing Rows, e.g. quoted_context, $weed
-Text Modifications by functions/plugins (or sub-line text visibility)
+Text Modifications by functions/plugins (or sub-Rows text visibility)

 ## Colour Simple

 Changes to AttrColors in-place => repaint
-Search - Spager nees to trap this and repaint
+Search - SPager needs to trap this and repaint

 ## Visibility

-Change conceal flag on some lines and invalidate them
+Change conceal flag on some Rows and invalidate them
     => recalc, repaint - might cause view to move

 ## Colour Regex

-Can affect many lines
+Can affect many Rows
 caller needs to find/reapply
 nightmare!
 only way - clear all Segments (and coalesce), then
-∀ colour reapply ∀ line, regen Segments (then reapply Layers) Won't affect view
+∀ colour reapply ∀ Row, regenerate Segments (then reapply Layers) Won't affect view

 ## Text Mods

-Start with an empty Layer -- no Lines, no Segments keep sparse array of PLines - need to be numbered (ARRAY_BSEARCH()?  binary search)
+Start with an empty Layer -- no Rows, no Segments keep sparse array of PRows - need to be numbered (ARRAY_BSEARCH()?  binary search)

 Markdown "\*\*word\*\*" from previous Layer (+pre, post-text)

-PLine(42): Seg1(pre, default); Seg2("word", bold); Seg3(post, default)
+PRow(42): Segment1(pre, default); Segment2("word", bold); Segment3(post, default)

-get_line(36) bypasses Layer; get_line(42) matches
+get_row(36) bypasses Layer; get_row(42) matches

-generates text from *previous* layer + *this* layer's 3 Segments Layers could change visibility of previous Layers!
+generates text from *previous* Layer + *this* Layer's 3 Segments Layers could change visibility of previous Layers!

 Not quite so simple